k78ma/quartz/content/Robotics/Transforms Intuition.md

 ![[Pasted image 20230925201127.png|472]]

 The motion between 2 coordinate systems consists of a rotation plus a translation (rigid body motion).
-During the transformation, the length and angle of vector $p$ will not change, which makes this transformation *[[Euclidean Transforms]]*.
+During the transformation, the length and angle of vector $p$ will not change, which makes this transformation *[[Euclidean Transformation]]*.